-Our slow cooker pork and cider casserole is super easy!
+Our slow cooker pork and cider casserole is just so super easy to make.

 All you need to do is tip all the ingredients – bring it to the boil, transfer to the slow cooker and leave on low for around 8 hours to cook through.

 - Peel and chop the onions